Family dog emerges alive and happy from wildfire aftermath

-SANTA ROSA, Calif.
-(AP) — Two men who hiked for miles through Northern California wildfire territory expecting a grim discovery were met with a joyful one instead.
+SANTA ROSA, CA (KRON) — Two men who hiked for miles through Northern California wildfire territory expecting a grim discovery were met with a joyful one instead.

 Jack Weaver and his brother-in-law Patrick Widen walked around police barricades, through a creek and up treacherous hilly roads to save Weaver’s mother from the grim task of recovering the body of the family’s beloved dog Izzy.